oghb/haxball-client/README.md

 This particular shortcut is included by the default in the client, but you can create whatever shortcut you want (even entire messages)!

+##### Notes
+Notes let you store text snippets you may want to save up for later.
+* `notes add yournote`
+* `notes remove notenumber`
+* `notes list`

+ For instance, you could save links to private rooms, different private keys for different rooms, a Discord invite someone linked in the chat, or some longer chat commands you don't want to create a shortcut for (like team colors).

+To remove a saved note, check its number with `list` and then use `remove`.

 ##### Player Auth management
 Your Player Auth is often used by headless rooms' admins to authenticate you or to save your in-game statistics.
 If you want to view your Public Auth or Private Key, or change the latter, type the commands
 * `auth`